Permutation twisted cohomology, remixed: Preliminaries: Endotrivial complexes and Borel-Smith functions

 \begin{corollary} Let $G$ be a nilpotent group and suppose $f$ is a Borel-Smith function.
 Then $f$ can be expressed as the difference of two effective Borel-Smith functions.
-In particular, every endotrivial is isomorphic in $\catK(G)$ to the product of an effective endotrivial and the dual of an effective endotrivial. \end{corollary} \begin{proof} This follows from \cite[Theorem 5.4, page 211]{tD87} since the dimension function of any representation is effective, and \cite[Theorem 4.6]{M24c}, since the image of the h-mark homomorphism is precisely the group of Borel-Smith functions of $G$. \end{proof}
+In particular, every endotrivial is isomorphic in $\catK(G)$ to the product of an effective endotrivial and the dual of an effective endotrivial. \end{corollary}

-The previous corollary tells us that it suffices to work with effective endotrivials, which are particularly well-behaved.
-In fact, when $G$ is a nilpotent group, the dimension function gives a \textit{canonical} effective basis of $\on{CF}_b(G)$, which arises from the real irreps of $G$.
-Therefore, if $G$ is a finite $p$-group, we have a corresponding canonical $\Z$-basis of $\Pic(\catK)$ consisting of effective endotrivials.
+Therefore, it suffices to work with effective endotrivials, which we will see are particularly well-behaved.
+In fact, when $G$ is a nilpotent group, the dimension function gives a \textit{canonical} effective basis of $\on{CF}_b(G)$, which arises from the real irreducible representations of $G$.
+Therefore, if $G$ is a $p$-group, we have a corresponding canonical $\Z$-basis of $\Pic(\catK)$ consisting of effective endotrivials.

-\begin{theorem} Let $V_1, \dots, V_n$ denote the irreducible real representations of $G$.
+\begin{theorem} Let $G$ be a $p$-group, and $V_1, \dots, V_n$ denote the irreducible real representations of $G$.
 Then the set of associated dimension functions $\{f_1,\dots, f_n\}$, after removing duplicates, forms a $\Z$-basis of $\on{CF}_b(G)$.
 In particular, there is an associated canonical $\Z$-basis of $\Pic(\catK(G))$. \end{theorem} \begin{proof} Since the image of the dimension homomorphism is precisely $\on{CF}_b(G)$, it suffices to show that the set $\calB := \{f_1, \dots, f_n\}$ is linearly independent after removing duplicates. \cite[Proposition 5.9, page 213]{tD87} asserts that $\ker(\dim)$ is generated by elements of the form $V - \psi^k(V)$, where $V$ is an irreducible real representation, $\psi^k$ is the $k$-th Adams operation, and $k$ is coprime to $|G|$.
-Therefore, the duplicates in $\calB$ arise from Adams operation conjugates, and it follows that any set of real irreducible representations which are not Adams operation conjugates will correspond to a linearly independent set of Borel-Smith functions. \end{proof}
+Therefore, the duplicates in $\calB$ arise from Adams-conjugates, hence any set of real irreducible representations with no Adams-conjugates will correspond to a linearly independent set of Borel-Smith functions. \end{proof}

-\begin{definition} We call the Borel-Smith functions (resp. endotrivials) associated to the real irreps of $G$ the \textit{irreducible} Borel-Smith functions (resp. endotrivials).
-These objects are necessarily effective. \end{definition} \begin{remark} Given a real representation $V$ of $G$ with corresponding character $\chi$, we have an equality a practical method of computing the basis of $\on{CF}_b(G)$.
+\begin{definition} We call the Borel-Smith functions (resp. endotrivials) associated to the real irreducible representations of $G$ the \textit{irreducible} Borel-Smith functions (resp. endotrivials).
+These objects are necessarily effective.